We are Online

 • UBC has been ranked amongst the top 3 Universities in the world for its global impact.

-• is ranked #6 for Plant and Animal Science, #11 for Environment/Ecology, #14 for Computer Science,#18 for Electrical and Electronic Engineering, as well as for Social Sciences and Public Health #24 for Psychiatry/Psychology, #27 for Agricultural Sciences, #34 for Neuroscience and Behaviour, #35 for Clinical Medicine, #44 for Arts and Humanities, and #55 for Civil Engineering.
+• It is ranked #6 for Plant and Animal Science, #11 for Environment/Ecology, #14 for Computer Science,#18 for Electrical and Electronic Engineering, as well as for Social Sciences and Public Health #24 for Psychiatry/Psychology, #27 for Agricultural Sciences, #34 for Neuroscience and Behaviour, #35 for Clinical Medicine, #44 for Arts and Humanities, and #55 for Civil Engineering.

 • UBC ranks #3 amongst over 450 Universities in over 76 countries, based on its contributions towards research, outreach, and stewardship.